Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Methods

 \subsection{Whole slide image processing}

-Whole slide images were read using OpenSlide \cite{goode2013openslide}, and a modified version of the CLAM toolkit \cite{lu2021clam} was used to segment tissue and calculate patch coordinates.
+Whole slide images were read using OpenSlide \autocite{goode2013openslide}, and a modified version of the CLAM toolkit \autocite{lu2021clam} was used to segment tissue and calculate patch coordinates.
 Regions of tissue are identified to not spend computational resources on glass regions of the WSI.
 The image is converted to HSV color model (hue, saturation, value/brightness).
 The saturation channel is smoothed and thresholded to create a binary tissue image.
 Non-overlapping patches coordinates of $128 \times 128$ \SI{}{\micro\meter} were calculated within the tissue regions.
-The CLAM toolkit \cite{lu2021clam} was modified to create patches at uniform physical sizes.
+The CLAM toolkit \autocite{lu2021clam} was modified to create patches at uniform physical sizes.
 The size of a patch in pixels can vary based on the spacing ($\SI{}{\micro\meter}/\text{px}$, MPP), and the patch size in base pixels is calculated using,

-The $128 \times 128$ \SI{}{\micro\meter} patches were then embedded using five pre-trained models (embedding dimensions in parentheses): UNI (1024) \cite{chen2024uni}, REMEDIS (4096) \cite{azizi2022remedis}, Phikon (768) \cite{filiot2023phikon}, CTransPath (768) \cite{wang2022ctranspath}, and RetCCL (2048) \cite{wang2023retccl}.
+The $128 \times 128$ \SI{}{\micro\meter} patches from CAMELYON16 were then embedded using \rebuttal{six} pre-trained models (embedding dimensions in parentheses): UNI (1024) \autocite{chen2024uni}, REMEDIS (4096) \autocite{azizi2022remedis}, Phikon (768) \autocite{filiot2023phikon}, CTransPath (768) \autocite{wang2022ctranspath}, RetCCL (2048) \autocite{wang2023retccl}, and and Virchow2 (1280) \autocite{vorontsov2024virchow,zimmermann2024virchow2}.
+The TCGA-BRCA and TCGA-SKCM specimens for prognostic models were embedded using the UNI model, and the glioma specimens from EBRAINS were embedded using the CONCH model.
 When embedding a slide, patches were read directly from the WSI file.
 A batch of 64 patches was read from the WSI, and then that batch was processed by the model to compute embeddings.
 The embeddings of all patches in a WSI were concatenated into one array and saved to disk for reuse.
 These embeddings served as inputs to all ABMIL models in the present report.